eliskleen/MineSweeperGD/README.md

 # MineSweeperGD
 most scuffed MineSweeper I will ever build

-This is a minesweeper for the md470 micro controller
+This is a minesweeper for the ST32F407 mocrocontroller

 Its built in codelite as a "md470-startup" "type" project with Cross GCC compiling, and only tested with simServer.